annejohnson/twitter_topic_bot/README.md

 end
 ```

-View the [Rufus-Scheduler](https://github.com/jmettraux/rufus-scheduler) documentation to see other examples of how to configure the schedule.
+View the [Rufus-Scheduler](https://github.com/jmettraux/rufus-scheduler) documentation to see examples of how to configure the schedule.

 ### Launching Your Bot

-If you Ruby code so far is in a file called `my_bot.rb`, you can launch your bot with the following command in the terminal:
+If your Ruby code so far is in a file called `my_bot.rb`, you can launch your bot with the following command in the terminal:

 ```
 ruby my_bot.rb